marinade-finance/ds-sam/README.md

   // Whether to cache input data (optional) cacheInputs?: boolean

-  // Base URL of the API to get validators from
+  // Base URL of the API to get validators info from
   validatorsApiBaseUrl: string
-  // Base URL of the API to get MEV info from
-  mevInfoApiBaseUrl: string
   // Base URL of the API to get bonds from
   bondsApiBaseUrl: string
   // Base URL of the API to get TVL info from